 Newer lower temperature polyolefin shrink film allows users to wrap heat sensitive products with less heat exposure.
 Low temperature shrink wrap begins to shrink at 250 - 270 degrees Fahrenheit.
 It is FDA approved for direct food contact.
 A perfect option for shrink wrapping chocolates, fudge, and other heat sensitive products.

 *Shrink Wrap Bags- we offer flat, domed, and pallet shrink bags.
-The flat shrink bags are commonly used for books, magazines, CD's, DVD's, and more.
+The flat bags are commonly used for books, magazines, parts, jewelry, cosmetics, and more.
 They are an efficient means of packaging, because of the required low shrink rate and low seal temp., as well as the ability to only seal one side of the bag.

 Our polyolefin shrink bags are FDA approved and food safe for a variety of consumable and non-consumable packaging applications.
 Candy makers, bakeries, and gift shops all use polyolefin shrink bags to package and protect products.